The job market for API technical writers

 Remember that the terminology and model will vary from one language and platform to the next.
 One user may speak fluently in Ruby, but that language may not connect with somebody who is a .NET developer.
 Consequently speaking “geek” can both connect with some developers and backfire with other developers.

-Although you may have client implementations in a variety of programming languages, the implementations will be brief.
+Although you might have client implementations in a variety of programming languages at your company, the implementations will be brief.
 The core documentation needed will most likely be for the REST API, and then you will have a variety of reference implementations or demo apps in these other languages.

 Having broad technical knowledge of 6 programming languages isn’t really easy to pull off, though.
 As soon as you throw yourself into learning one language, the concepts will likely start blending together.